MINGHAIbot/MINGHAIbot/README.md

 **Author of *Thinking, Conception and Construction of Intelligenism*** — a theoretical framework on how intelligence emerges in organisations, whether human, artificial, or hybrid.

-Currently building the **Intelligenism Agent Framework (IAF)** — a ~2000-line lightweight Python agent framework where each agent owns a complete copy of the engine.
-Additive complexity.
-True parallel execution.
-Folder = product.
+Currently building the **Intelligenism Agent Framework (IAF)** — A ~2000-line Python agent framework which not only can be operated by human but also AI themselves.

 ### What I'm Working On